 Decision:

 First, the court agreed with the plaintiff’s argument that compliance with Regulation F and the CFPB's Model Form in and of itself does not provide a “safe harbor” from all alleged violations of the FDCPA.
 Thus, the court rejected the defendant’s contention that it complied with the FDCPA, as a matter of law, by using the MVN.
-Citing other district courts, courts, the court observed that “nowhere within [12 C.F.R., Section 1006.34] does the CFPB state that compliance with the regulation’s requirements—by use of the [MVN] or otherwise—suffices as compliance with the corresponding statutory requirements of [15 U.S.C., Section 1692g of the FDCPA].”
+Citing other district courts, the court observed that “nowhere within [12 C.F.R., Section 1006.34] does the CFPB state that compliance with the regulation’s requirements—by use of the [MVN] or otherwise—suffices as compliance with the corresponding statutory requirements of [15 U.S.C., Section 1692g of the FDCPA].”
 See e.g., Roger v.
 GC Servs.
 Ltd. P'ship, 655 F. Supp.
 3d 1201, 1208 (S.D.
 Fla.
 2023).

 Put another way, the court explained that “while use of the [MVN] might be sufficient to provide the information required by [12 C.F.R., Section 1006.34], it does not guarantee compliance with the requirements of [15 U.S.C., Section 1692g].”

 Turning to the plaintiff’s FDCPA and Regulation F claims, the court agreed with the defendant that the lack of a date on the letter did not violate Regulation or Sections 1692d, 1692e, 1692f, and 1692g(b) of the FDCPA.

-Nevertheless, the court found that the plaintiff had alleged sufficient facts to sustain a claim under § 1692g(a) of the FDCPA, because, among other things, Section 1692g(a) requires debt collectors to include “the amount of the debt” in the validation notice.
+Nevertheless, the court found that the plaintiff had alleged sufficient facts to sustain a claim under Section 1692g(a) of the FDCPA, because, among other things, Section 1692g(a) requires debt collectors to include “the amount of the debt” in the validation notice.
 With the in mind, that court found that the plaintiff plausibly alleged a violation of Section 1692g(a) because the plaintiff claimed that the undated letter created confusion regarding the current amount of the debt owed when the plaintiff received the letter, because the terms “today” and “now” as used in the letter were ambiguous and untethered to a specified date.

 The court opined that under the least sophisticated debtor standard, the recipient of the letter would be unable to determine whether the amount of the debt owed was still accurate as of the date they received the letter and/or whether, and by how much, the debt could or would increase, whether through interest or fees or otherwise, absent prompt payment.